fpgasystems/hacc/docs/account-renewal.md

 # Account renewal

 The guest account expires after one year.
 A month before the deadline, you will receive an email reminder.
-If you plan to keep using the ETHZ-HACC, please write back to [javier.moyapaya@inf.ethz.ch](mailto:javier.moyapaya@inf.ethz.ch) like the one in the picture below:
+If you plan to keep using the ETHZ-HACC, please write back to [javier.moyapaya@inf.ethz.ch](mailto:javier.moyapaya@inf.ethz.ch) an email like the one in the picture below:

 ![Account renewal.](../imgs/account-renewal.png "Account renewal.")
 *Account renewal.*